|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Japanese aircraft captured at Buna Airfield

 After the battle, the best Zeros, engines and parts were transported to the beach, loaded onto barges and shipped to Milne Bay then Brisbane for technical evaluation at Eagle Farm Airfield.
 From the wreckage recovered a A6M3 Hamp (Hybrid) was restored and test flown.
-The other wrecks were abandoned and souvineered by Allied troops in the area.
+The other wrecks were abandoned and Allied troops cut pieces out as souvenirs.

 Afterwards, Buna Airfield was never used by the Allies as a military airfield and was abandoned.